 Board of Directors

-A Corporation without share capital, created under the Condominium Act for the purposes of administering the operation, maintenance and repair of the common elements and assets of the condominium.
-The Corporation is guided by a democratically elected Board of Directors consisting of homeowners.
+A corporation without share capital, created under the Condominium Act the operation, maintenance and repair of the common elements and assets of the condominium.
+The corporation is guided by a democratically elected Board of Directors, consisting of homeowners.

-The declaration is a “charter” document that creates the condominium corporation.
+A “charter” document that creates the condominium corporation.
 It defines the boundaries for each home and the common elements.
-It allocates responsibility for the repair and maintenance of the homes and common elements; outlines the condominium’s provisions regarding occupancy and use; specifies common expenses and each owner’s proportionate interest in the common elements; and details each owner’s percentage share of the overall common expenses.
+It allocates responsibility for the repair and maintenance of the home and common elements; outlines the condominium’s provisions regarding occupancy and use (e.g., the Rules and Regulations); specifies common expenses and each owner’s proportionate interest in the common elements; and details each owner’s percentage ownership share of the overall common expenses.

 The ownership of a condominium involves 2 aspects:

 Shared ownership and costs of maintaining and repairing the common elements, which are shared by all homeowners.

 A summary of the significant features of the proposed condominium, and the relevant condominium documents governing the same.

 Areas within the condominium’s common areas which homeowners have the exclusive right to use and enjoy (e.g., balconies or terraces).

 The process through which you will receive Title to your home.
 If you interim close before the community registered, you will be notified of your Final Closing Date which will typically take place four to six weeks after registration.
 If your occupancy date occurs after this time, you skip the Interim Closing process and will move to a straight final closing.
 Mortgages will begin at Final Closing.